 On the 21st, a spectacular carnival with the celebration of Belize’s indepedence.

-Don’t forget to subscribe to Of Sun and Sea.
+Don’t miss a blog post – subscribe to Of Sun and Sea.